Science of People - Logo

 Instead of suppressing the emotion of anger, redirect it.
 You can use some of the coping mechanisms customarily used to suppress but in a more intentional, focused way.

 Your goal isn’t to avoid or deny the anger.
 Instead, your goal is to experience physical and emotional release.
+You can try to:

 Pro Tip: If you have a spiritual practice, incorporate prayer into any of these activities.
 Instead of trying to process the anger silently, give voice to what you feel and then verbally release those emotions.

-7. Use humor
+Use humor

 Disarm yourself with humor if you’re angry and can’t see the other person’s perspective.
-It might feel strange and takes intentional focus, but it can immediately deflect and calm the situation.
-Laughter is so unique because it can change the energy in a room.
+It might feel strange and take intentional focus, but it can immediately deflect and calm the situation.

 Pro Tip: This is especially effective if you’re angry or annoyed and the other person doesn’t realize it.
 If you’re in the middle of an argument, please don’t randomly tell a Dad joke!
-And please, please don’t use sarcasm.
-You’re looking for something to make both of you laugh.
+And please, please don’t use sarcasm, mockery, or jokes that target individuals or sensitive topics.

 Action Step: Next time you’re silently fuming and don’t know what to do with the anger, tell a joke or a funny story.
 When you laugh, observe how it feels in your body after being angry.